-Trump to name ex-labour board member Acosta as labour secretary
+Trump taps ex-labour board member Acosta as labour secretary

-President Donald Trump will nominate former National Labor Relations Board member R. Alexander Acosta to serve as U.S. secretary of labor, an administration official said on Thursday, one day after Trump’s original choice withdrew.
-Trump is scheduled to announce his pick on Thursday at a 12:30 p.m. news conference.
+President Donald Trump on Thursday nominated former National Labor Relations Board member R. Alexander Acosta to serve as U.S. secretary of labor, one day after Trump’s original choice withdrew.

 Acosta is dean of the Florida International University College of Law in Miami and is Trump’s first Hispanic nominee.